-When preparing your figures please select color palettes that effectively convey the meaning of the figure but are legible for readers with color vision impairment.
+A note about accessibility: When preparing your figures, please select color palettes that effectively convey the meaning of the figure but are legible for readers with color vision impairment.
+Further guidance can be found below under Color Mode (RGB and CMYK).

 AI (Adobe Illustrator): Can contain vector and raster information.
 Save with fonts embedded.